 I (Rebecca) am English and I'm trying very hard to learn a different language: currently studying Dutch and I can understand some German.

 When I'm not studying, 9 times out of 10 I'll be working away in our front garden, back garden or allotment garden.

 We don't have a television, but do have good internet connection.
 We like to play board games, watch documentaries and spend plenty of time outside (walking or relaxing in the sun).
 We try our best to live life creating as little waste as possible, but we are far from perfect and still learning.

 We dreamt of a patch of land and house that was completely overgrown and needed a lot of love and attention.
-Our garden was/is just that.
+Our garden was just that.
 For a while we called it the jungle, we've managed to tame it a little since then but there's still plenty of work to do.
-It's an allotment garden (less than 10 mins bike from our house) that was left for years.
+It's an allotment garden (less than 10 mins by bike from our house) that was left for some years.
 We are slowly turning it in to a vegetable garden, using ideas taken from permaculture.

 Our house is a completely normal terrace house, on the edge of a completely normal neighbourhood.
 From our living room we look out to the dunes and see wild cattle grazing.
 Within two minutes on a bicycle we are at the beach.
 It's a great spot for going on walks either through the dunes, where you can see more wild cattle and horses, along the beach or through the woods.

 We inherited a pond in the back garden which, at the moment, holds a whole heap of frogs and a dozen fish; we now consider them our pets :)

 Living in Den Helder means the Island of Texel is only a 20 minute boat ride away.
 Den Helder is a small town but has everything you could possibly need (train stations, markets, supermarkets, cinema, sports centres, libraries, hospital, chemists, shops, pubs and coffee shops).
 We have bikes for you to use during your stay with us, we don't own a car- we really don't need one here.